grahamnscp/terraform-ddc-aws/README.md

 ### setup.sh

-Parses the terraform template files using the values set in params.sh
+Parses the terraform template files using the variables set in params.sh

 ### deploy.sh